-Cloud software engineers professionals responsible for assessing the organization’s infrastructure and migrating different functions to the cloud-based system are in high demand.
-More companies move their critical business processes and applications to the public, private, and hybrid cloud infrastructures.
+Cloud software engineering professionals responsible for assessing the organization’s infrastructure and migrating different functions to the cloud-based system are in high demand.
+More companies move their critical business processes and applications to public, private, and hybrid cloud infrastructures.

 These field experts build, maintain, and link to cloud services with a mix of technical skills, business knowledge, and experience with at least one of the major cloud providers like Amazon Web Services(AWS), Microsoft Azure, and Google Cloud Platform(GCP).